 - 79: The product leader’s guide to interviewing

 - PRODUCTHEAD: When did storytelling become so hard?

 - PRODUCTHEAD: It’s payback time on technical debt

-- Q&A: Should a product manager have responsibility for profitability?
+- Should a product manager have responsibility for profitability?

 - PRODUCTHEAD: Wrap your ears around these podcasts

 - PRODUCTHEAD: The what, why and how of user research

 - 78: How to start a new product manager job

 - PRODUCTHEAD: Remind me, what am I meant to be doing?